nowsprinting/test-helper/README.md

 }
 ```

-#### ScenesUsingInTest
+#### LoadScene

-`ScenesUsingInTestAttribute` is an NUnit test attribute class to temporarily add scene files to "Scenes in Build" when running a play mode tests.
+`LoadSceneAttribute` is an NUnit test attribute class to load scene before running test.

 It has the following benefits:

-- Can specify scene by name to `SceneManager.LoadScene()` method
+- Can be used when running play mode tests in-editor and on-player
-- Can load scenes when running a test on a standalone player
+- Can be specified scenes that are not in "Scenes in Build"

-This attribute can attached to test method, test class (`TestFixture`) and test assembly.
+This attribute can attached to test method only.

 Usage: